DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     ![Add Claim Result](/images/Okta/ResultAddClaims.png)

-4. Verify the content of the token
+4. Verify the content of the token.

-    Check that the login name and groups are available in the ID token using the authorization flow which the flow used by ODM.
+    Check that the login name and groups are available in the ID token using the authorization flow which the flow used by ODM???.

     In the **Token Preview** tab:
       *  OAuth/OIDC client: *ODM Application*
       *  Grant type: *Authorization Code*
       *  User: ``<YourEmailAddress>``
       *  Scopes: *odmapiusers*
-      * Click the **Preview Token** button
+      * Click **Preview Token**

     As a result, the payload should contain: